danakz/MaLeFiSenta/README.md

 Update (Jul 29, 2023):
 due to the inconsistencies between the recent distributions of tensorflow and maskrcnn, we recommend the following solution: see  https://github.com/KenessaryMurat/Mask-R-CNN-for-Filaments-Identification.git

+Update (Aug 17, 2024):
+the latest version, with the compiled jupyter notebook and  model weights is located here: https://github.com/Temirkul/ism-filaments-analysis